thegooddocsproject/templates/how-to/about-how-to.md

 When you are explaining steps in a process, it can often be useful to include a screenshot for each part of the process.
 One of the many reasons for having a screenshot for every key step is that it helps someone who is evaluating the software to see how the software will work, even without having to install the software.

 In the template-howto.adoc file, you'll notice a table in the "Step-by-step" section of the template.
-The table allows you easily add a screenshot or callout next to each step.
+The table allows you to easily add a screenshot or callout next to each step.

 You can also default to an ordered list structure (without screenshots) and use this in markdown with the help of HTML tables.